-MAXQDA 2018 project files have the file ending MX18.
-You can also recognize these files in Windows Explorer or Mac Finder by the description "MAXQDA 2018 Project".
+MAXQDA 2020 project files have the file ending MX20.
+You can also recognize these files in Windows Explorer or Mac Finder by the description "MAXQDA 2020 Project".

-MAXQDA uses Projects, like Excel uses workbooks (.xlsx), and SPSS uses data files (.sav).
+MAXQDA uses Projects, like Excel uses workbooks (.xlsx), and Word uses text documents (.docx).
 Nearly everything you import to or create with MAXQDA (like your Codes and Memos) will be saved in Projects.